vatsalr26/CourseHub/README.md

 #### Data Resources

 These building blocks are available under the "Data and Scripts", these are used to provide dynamic data to the components, find more information [here](https://www.servicenow.com/docs/csh?topicname=data-resources.html&version=latest).
+The data resources are sometime referred as Data Broker, one can create custom Data Broker for REST API, GraphQL, data Transform, and custom server-side script.
 We recommend to focus on data resources that is readily available:

 * Create Record
 * Look up a single record